janania-create/customer-Personality-Analysis/README.md

 # customer-Personality-Analysis
-To analysis the behavior of the custom ers in an company a company
+To analysis the behavior of the customers in an company a company